javadebadi/quantstools/README.md

-# quanttools
+# quantstools

-The `quanttools` is a simple library to trade.
+The `quantstools` is a simple library to trade.